csworm-rudraksha/LinkCraft/README.md

    ```

 3. **Set up MongoDB**
-   - Make sure MongoDB is running on your system
+   - Make sure MongoDB is running on your system or your mongodb atlas collection
-   - The application will connect to `mongodb://localhost:27017/short-url`
+   - The application will connect to `mongodb://localhost:27017/short-url` || mongodb atlas URI

 4. **Start the application**
    ```bash